 - a.
 In any single-family Residential district, a single-family dwelling and customary accessory buildings may be erected on a lot of record as of the effective date of adoption or amendment to these Regulations, notwithstanding requirements imposed by other provisions of these Regulations.
 Such lot shall be in separate ownership and shall not have continuous frontage with other lots under the same ownership.
-This provision shall apply even though such lot fails to meet the lot area and/or lot width requirements of the district in which such lot is located, provided that the yard dimensions and requirements other than those applying to lot area and/or lot width shall conform to the requirements of the district in which such lot is located. - b.
+This provision shall apply even though such lot fails to meet the lot area and/or lot width requirements of the district in which such lot is located, provided that the yard dimensions and requirements of the district in which such lot is under the such lot is located. - b.
 If two or more adjoining lots or combinations of lots, one or more of which are undeveloped, or portions of lots having continuous frontage under single ownership are of record as of the effective date of adoption or amendment of these Regulations; and if all or part of the lots do not meet the lot width and/or lot area requirements of the district in which such lots are located; and if such lots taken together would form one or more lots each more nearly meeting the requirements of the regulations with regard to lot area and lot shape: then the land involved shall be considered to be an undivided parcel for the purposes of these Regulations, and no portion of said parcel shall be used or sold in a manner which would diminish compliance with the lot width and lot area requirements established by these Regulations.